Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-94nTbUy9pEc.md

 ### Transcript

-> and he plans to bring into samson fridges oh that would be hot we have we're going to be a kfc console exclusive i think
+> and he plans to bring into samson fridges oh that would be hot we have we're going to be a kfc console exclusive I think